adjust/ios_sdk/doc/migration.md

 4. Build your project to confirm that everything is properly connected again.

+The Adjust SDK v3.0.0 added delegate callbacks.
+Check out the [README] for details.

-## Additional steps if you come from v2.x
+## Additional steps if you come from v2.0.x

 In the Project Navigator open the source file your Application Delegate.
 Add the `import` statement at the top of the file.
 In the `didFinishLaunching` or